EU Retail Sales MoM for December 2025: A Moderate Rebound Amid Lingering Uncertainties

 Scenario analysis

-- Bearish (20% probability): Inflation remains sticky, ECB tightens further, and geopolitical shocks worsen.
-Retail sales contract by 0.20-0.30% MoM, risking recessionary pressures.
+- Bearish (20% probability): Inflation spikes due to external shocks, ECB tightens further, and retail sales contract by 0.10–0.20% MoM.

 Key Markets Likely to React to Retail Sales MoM

-- EURUSD – The euro-dollar currency pair, reflecting cross-border capital flows and ECB policy expectations.
+- EURUSD – The euro-dollar pair often reacts to EU consumption data, reflecting shifts in economic outlook and monetary policy expectations.

-- ASML – A leading European tech stock, impacted by consumer electronics demand.
+- ASML – A key European tech stock, ASML’s performance can be influenced by consumer demand for electronics and capital goods.

 FAQs

-- How does retail sales impact monetary policy?
+- How does retail sales data affect monetary policy?

-- Strong retail sales can signal rising inflation pressures, prompting central banks like the ECB to tighten policy, while weak sales may encourage easing.
+- Strong retail sales may prompt central banks to tighten policy to control inflation, while weak sales could lead to easing.

 This has been drafted with AI assistance and then thoroughly reviewed, refined, and approved by our human editorial team to ensure accuracy, and originality.